A World of Dinosaurs

 At Tingby manor right outside Kalmar, visitors are swept many millions of years back in time.
 This is where we find A World of Dinosaurs – the largest dinosaur museum in Europe.

 The museum opened in 2013, and has grown each year ever since.
-When the museum reopens again on Midsummer’s day, 2021, visitors will be invited to see over 200 skeletons, and full-size, “live” dinosaurs.
-50 of them are newly introduced this year.
+Today, visitors are invited to see over 200 skeletons, and full-size, “live” dinosaurs.

 – In order to give visitors an idea of how the dinosaurs lived and what they looked like, we've built environments with “live” animatronic dinosaurs that breathe, move and roar in a very realistic way.
 It's very exciting for both children and grown-ups to suddenly stand eye to eye with a T-Rex, says Roland Wiberg, founder of the museum.

 A world of dinosaurs is a childhood dream, and you made it come true.
 How was that idea born?